lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

+    In ambient conditions, some of the surface :math:`\text{SiO}_2` atoms are chemically passivated by forming covalent bonds with hydrogen (H) atoms :math:`sulpizi2012silica`.
-    Let us add hydrogen atoms to the cracked silica, and measure how the system evolves with time.
+    Let us add hydrogen atoms randomly to the cracked silica and observe how the system evolves over time.

 ..  container:: justify